Ultimate Guide to Selling a Rental Property in Fort Collins

 Pricing a Rental Property: Rent, Expenses, and Investor Math

-Rental property pricing in Denver and Fort Collins should combine comps with the income approach, because neither method alone captures the full market.
+Rental property pricing in Fort Collins should combine comps with the income approach, because neither method alone captures the full market.
 Comparable sales show what buyers recently paid, while rent level, operating expenses, and vacancy rate assumptions show whether the asset performs like the asking price suggests.

-Overpricing is the most common reason a rental fails to sell in Denver and Fort Collins because buyers quickly discount listings that do not match condition and competition.
+Overpricing is the most common reason a rental fails to sell in Fort Collins because buyers quickly discount listings that do not match condition and competition.
 In a market with abundant data, a stale listing signals hidden trouble even when the real issue is simply an unrealistic starting number.

 Key Numbers to Calculate Before Listing

 Some owners ask whether moving into the property before sale changes the tax result.
-It can in limited situations, but the rules are nuanced and often less generous than expected for former rentals, so strategy should be confirmed with a CPA and, when needed, a real estate attorney serving Denver and Fort Collins.
+It can in limited situations, but the rules are nuanced and often less generous than expected for former rentals, so strategy should be confirmed with a CPA and, when needed, a real estate attorney serving Fort Collins.

 1031 Exchange Basics (High-Level)